ethstorage/goe-cli/TEST_GUIDE.md

 By default, your wallet address does **not** have push access to this repository.

-If you want to modify this repository, please send your wallet address to us (for example, via the Issues page on this GitHub project), so we can grant you push permission.

 - Once granted, you can commit and push as usual:

 ```bash